Every community needs a home.

-We are establishing an art committee to select works of art for display in Denning House.
+An art committee selects works of art for display outside and throughout the building.
 The goal is for Knight-Hennessy Scholars to engage with artworks by significant global artists who are poised to make an impact in the arts, in the same way that Scholars will make an impact in your respective fields.
-These innovative and distinctive artists will be invited to spend time at Denning House in fellowship with Scholars.
+These innovative and distinctive artists are invited to spend time at Denning House in fellowship with Scholars.